CloudM-Migrate/documentation/Endpoint-Configuration-Guides/HostedExchange.md

 When migrating Microsoft as the destination Please follow the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html">0365 Endpoint Configuration</a>

-The following will need to be done first and refer to these steps that should be completed in your Destination environment.
+The following will need to be done first and refer to these steps that should be completed in the Destination environment.
 Setting up Application Impersonation can be configured for the admin account within CloudM Migrate.
 Select 'Setup Administrative Permissions' in the Destination Platform Settings page.
 <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/HostedExchangeSourceAO.html#">Application Impersonation</a>.